 Summer Respite: Children of all ages enjoy opportunities to play with peers, participate in sports, arts and crafts, and enjoy their summer months.
 Families of children with intellectual and developmental disabilities (I/DD) may have limited resources: many summer camps may not have staff trained to support children with I/DD, or may limit the age of participating children to 12 years.

-For the past nine years, The Arc of Davidson County has offered children with I/DD the same opportunities for typically developing children: the chance to participate in summer camp.
+For the past ten years, The Arc of Davidson County has offered children with I/DD the same opportunities for typically developing children: the chance to participate in summer camp.
 Summer camp provides respite for families, often stretched to provide care for their child once school closes for the summer.
 Our Summer Respite Camp accepts all school-age children.
 Activities include:

 - Arts and Crafts